FrederikTobner/JANUS/book/src/preface.md

 ## How to Read This Book

 Each chapter builds on the previous one.
 The code evolves incrementally—we start with a bootloader that prints "Hello" and end with a multitasking kernel.
-I recommend following along in order, typing out (or copying) the code as you go.
+I recommend following along in order, typing outthe code as you go.

 All code is available in the accompanying Git repository, with branches for each chapter.
 If you get stuck or want to skip ahead, you can check out the code for any chapter and keep going.

 ## A Personal Note

 Building an operating system is hard.
 You'll encounter obscure bugs, cryptic hardware manuals, and moments where nothing makes sense.
 That's normal.
 Every OS developer has stared at a blank screen wondering why their kernel won't boot, only to discover a typo in the linker script.
-(Ask me how I know.)

 But the payoff is worth it.
 Few things in programming are as satisfying as seeing your own kernel boot for the first time, or watching your memory allocator successfully manage gigabytes of RAM.
 These victories feel earned because they *are* earned.